SunSince90/kube-scraper-backend/README.md

 * `--chats-collection` is the name of the firestore collection that contains all chats documents
-* `--project-name` is the name of the firebase project
+* `--project-id` is the id of the firebase project
 * `--service-account-path` is the path of the *JSON* service account
 * `--address` specifies the address where we will serve requests
 * `--port` specifies the port where we will serve requests